ntcuong2103/giz-smc11/unit-1-intro-social-good.md

 In this first unit, we explore the fundamental concepts of social good, examine key areas where social impact can be achieved, and identify the various actors and interventions that contribute to meaningful change.
 By the end of this unit, you will have a clear understanding of what constitutes social good and be able to distinguish between initiatives that genuinely serve societal needs and those that may fall short of this mark.

+## Background and motivation

+Across the world, societies face complex and interconnected challenges such as poverty, inequality, climate change, limited access to healthcare and education, and social exclusion.
+While governments and markets play important roles in addressing these issues, they often fall short of reaching all communities or responding quickly enough to emerging needs.
+Social good projects arise in this gap-motivated by the recognition that deliberate, organized action is required to improve human well-being and protect shared resources.

+Historically, many social good efforts began as charitable or philanthropic responses to visible suffering.
+Over time, however, practitioners and communities have learned that lasting impact requires more than goodwill.
+Short-term aid, when not thoughtfully designed, can fail to address root causes or may even reinforce dependency and inequality.
+This realization has driven a shift toward project-based approaches that emphasize sustainability, accountability, and empowerment.

+Social good projects are motivated by several key drivers:

+Unmet Social Needs:
+Many communities experience persistent gaps in services, opportunities, and representation.
+Social good projects seek to respond where existing systems do not adequately serve vulnerable or marginalized populations, whether due to geographic isolation, economic barriers, or social discrimination.

+Desire for Systemic Change:
+Rather than treating symptoms alone, social good initiatives increasingly aim to influence systems-such as education, healthcare, governance, or labor markets-so that positive outcomes can be sustained over time.
+Projects become vehicles for testing new models, influencing policy, and scaling effective solutions.

+Community Agency and Empowerment:
+Modern social good work is motivated by the understanding that communities are not passive recipients of help.
+Effective projects are designed with communities rather than for them, recognizing local knowledge, agency, and leadership as essential ingredients for success.

+Accountability and Evidence:
+As resources for social initiatives are often limited and highly competitive, there is growing pressure to demonstrate that interventions truly work.
+Social good projects are therefore motivated by the need to define clear goals, measure outcomes, and learn from both successes and failures.

+Technological and Data Opportunities:
+Advances in digital tools, data availability, and artificial intelligence have created new possibilities for addressing social challenges more efficiently and at scale.
+These opportunities motivate organizations to design projects that can leverage technology responsibly while remaining grounded in real human needs.

+At its core, the motivation for social good projects lies in a shared ethical commitment: the belief that social, economic, and environmental conditions can be improved through intentional, collaborative action.
+However, good intentions alone are not enough.
+Without clear objectives, thoughtful design, and ongoing reflection, even well-meaning initiatives can fall short of their goals.

+This is why understanding the foundations of social good—its purpose, actors, and guiding principles—is essential before moving into project design and management.
+In the following sections and units, you will build on this motivation by learning how to translate social values into structured projects that are realistic, measurable, and genuinely beneficial to the communities they aim to serve.

 ## Understanding Social Good: Core Concepts
 ### Block 5